-Mixed-phase clouds greatly affect projections of future climate, with recent evaluations highlighting the influence of the ice nucleation process in these clouds.
-Here we explore how this process affects climate sensitivity using simulations of the Community Earth System Model version 2 (CESM2).
-Ice nucleation is found to influence simulated cloud feedbacks not just over extrat-ropical low clouds but over most regions and levels of the troposphere.
-However, the otherwise major influence of ice nucleation on total cloud feedback is negated when holding global mean cloud phase to observed levels.
-In satellite-constrained model experiments, dissimilar ice nucleation realizations all result in a strongly positive total cloud feedback, as in the default model.
-Global-scale cloud phase is hence confirmed to be the dominant link between ice nucleation and climate sensitivity.
-Conversely, whether ice nucleation is treated as aerosol-sensitive is found to be of limited importance.
-A microphysics update from CESM1 to CESM2 had substantially weakened ice nucleation in mixed-phase clouds, in part due to a model issue.
-Our findings suggest that this contributed to increased climate sensitivity primarily by reducing a global-scale cloud phase bias.
-Despite the issue, CESM2's ice nucleation appears to form more realistic mixed-phase clouds than either a corrected implementation or CESM1's ice nucleation scheme.
+Ice nucleation in mixed-phase clouds has recently been identified as a critical factor in projections of future climate.
+Here we explore how this process influences climate sensitivity using the Community Earth System Model 2 (CESM2).
+We find that ice nucleation affects simulated cloud feedbacks over most regions and levels of the troposphere, not just extratropical low clouds.
+Ice nucleation's impact on climate sensitivity is found to primarily operate through this process's role setting global-scale cloud phase.
+Conversely, whether ice nucleation is treated as aerosol-sensitive is of limited importance.
+In satellite-constrained model experiments, dissimilar ice nucleation realizations all result in a strongly positive total cloud feedback, as in the default CESM2.
+A microphysics update from CESM1 to CESM2 had substantially weakened ice nucleation, due partly to a model issue.
+Our findings suggest that this contributed to increased climate sensitivity by reducing global cloud phase bias, resulting in more realistic mixed-phase clouds.